6 Ways to Live by Your Organization’s Core Values

 Organizational Values and the Bottom Line

 Clear values give every member of your organization a sense of direction.
 They outline the definition of success in every task and interaction.
 The right core values can drive belonging and wellbeing, improved employee engagement, and reduced turnover.
-But most importantly, tying performance measurement and recognition to those fundamental values enables you to build a resilient workforce with a robust culture – laser-focused on what matters most to your organization.
-Relating all actions and decisions to your core corporate values does improve your business performance.
+But most importantly, tying performance measurement and recognition to those fundamental values enables you to build a resilient workforce with a robust culture, laser-focused on what matters most to your organization.
+It doesn't hurt business performance either.

 According to Gallup, the problem is only 23% of employees strongly agree that they can apply their organization's values to their everyday work.